-If you’re ready to stop using opiates, you have a few options for making the withdrawal process easier.
+If you or a loved one are ready to stop using opiates, there are a few options for making the withdrawal process easier.
 One of those options is to enter a residential treatment program that offers medically supervised detox.
-You can’t avoid withdrawal symptoms entirely, but you can make the withdrawal process more comfortable by taking supportive medications and receiving medical care from experienced professionals.
+You can’t avoid symptoms of withdrawal entirely, but you can make the withdrawal process more comfortable by taking supportive medications and receiving medical care from experienced professionals.

 Several types of medications are used to treat the symptoms of opiate withdrawal.
-If you have a headache, you may be able to control the pain with an over-the-counter pain reliever.
-Loperamide and other antidiarrheal medications can help with any diarrhea or abdominal discomfort you experience, especially during the early withdrawal and peak period stages of opiate withdrawal.
-If you struggle with anxiety or depression during the detox process, a medical professional may be able to prescribe medication to help you control these symptoms.
+If you have a headache, you may be able to control the pain with an over-the-counter painkiller.
+Loperamide and other antidiarrheal medications can help with any diarrhea or abdominal discomfort you experience, especially during the early opiate withdrawal and peak period stages.
+If you struggle with mental health issues like anxiety or depression during the detox process, a medical professional may be able to prescribe medication to help you control these symptoms.

 Intensive Outpatient Treatment

-Some companies offer inexpensive home detox kits to people struggling with alcohol and drug abuse.
+Some companies offer inexpensive home detox kits to people struggling with alcoholism and drug abuse.
 Although it may be tempting to use one of these kits to save money and speed up the detox process, doing so can be dangerous.
-It’s much safer to detox under the supervision of experienced treatment professionals, as the withdrawal process can cause serious physical and psychological symptoms.
+It’s much safer to go through medical detox at a treatment center under the supervision of experienced professionals, as the withdrawal process can cause serious physical and psychological symptoms.
 You may not be able to safely manage these symptoms at home, increasing the risk for dehydration, seizures or other serious consequences.

-Experienced treatment professionals can provide ongoing monitoring and intervene immediately if any of your withdrawal symptoms put your health at risk.
+Experienced professionals at treatment facilities can provide ongoing monitoring and intervene immediately if any of your withdrawal symptoms put your health and well-being at risk.
 Detoxing at home also leaves you without any structure or social support, increasing the risk you’ll relapse quickly.
 If you relapse, you’ll have to start the detox process all over again.

-If you’re ready to break the hold opiates have on your life, Changing Tides can help.
-At our beachfront rehabilitation center in North Carolina, you’ll have access to therapy and other services that can help you improve your coping skills and avoid relapse.
-For more information, call Changing Tides at 252-715-3905.
+If you’re ready to break the hold opiates have on your life, you should start with opiate and opioid treatment.
+At our beachfront drug rehab in NC, you’ll have access to addiction therapy, support groups, and other substance abuse services that can help improve your coping skills and avoid relapse.
+For more information about our detox programs, call Changing Tides at 252-715-3905.